asf89/pl-training-codes/README.md

 # pl-training-codes
-Code samples to practice the syntax of the programming languages
+Code samples to practice the syntax of the programming languages.